Faur/02456-VAE/readme.md

 If you would like to continue working with AWS there are many AMI's online where a lot of the set necessary software is pre-installed.
 The AMI that was used for this course is based on this [one](https://github.com/Miej/GoDeeper).

-## Going Further

-THINGS SUCK ON WINDOWS, but here are some links